Fax • Last Updated 8/14/2024

 Why hospitals still use fax

-Hospitals still use fax because it works, no matter what digital medical record keeping software each hospital uses.
+Hospitals and healthcare providers still use fax because it works, no matter what digital medical record keeping software each hospital uses.
 Medical record keeping software is often proprietary and won’t communicate with software from other hospitals.
 Fax represents a simple workaround that’s secure enough to meet patient privacy standards.

 Some government legislators have considered simply banning the use of fax in medical communication.
 However, the incompatibility of medical record management software isn’t the only reason hospitals still use fax.